contactopensource/contactopensource-with-postgresql/doc/README.md

     -- Update-related
     updated_at_timestamp_utc timestamp, -- example: 2020-01-01T00:00:00 always UTC
-    updated_at_clock_count bigint, -- example: 123456789 as suitable for a vector clock updated_by_text text, -- example: explanation of who updated the contact, why, how, etc.
+    updated_at_clock_count bigint, -- example: 123456789 as suitable for a vector clock update_text text, -- example: explanation of who updated the contact, why, how, etc.

     -- Meta-related -- the intent is to describe the content fields below. uri text, -- example: 'https://example.com/example.txt'